January 31, 1916

 Officially, he was a fresh-complexioned, blue-eyed, fair-haired twenty-four year old, indistinguishable from hundreds of Englishmen, apart from a birthmark on the small of his back and a tattoo on his left forearm.
 It read D.T.V.
 No one seems to know its significance.

 He was now a member of the 48th Battery, C.F.A.
-(Canadian Field Artillery) of the 12th Canadian Infantry Brigade, regimental number 316988.
+(Canadian Field Artillery) part of the 12th Canadian Brigade; his regimental number is 316988.

 (1) The Globe (1844-1936).
 February 1, 1916.
 1. Archive available from ProQuest Historical Newspapers.